renzol2/digital-garden/pages/institutionalization-disabilities.md

 ## Cost of care

 - Attendant care in the community cost about 1/3 of the cost of care provided in a nursing home
-  - Increased upfront costs to hire case manages, aides, find housing, and pay for the otehr things to make home based care work but less expensive in the long term
+  - Increased upfront costs to hire case manages, aides, find housing, and pay for the other things to make home based care work but less expensive in the long term
   - Established programs are cost effective

 ## Funding for nursing home vs. community care